Yayi0117/nand2tetris/README.md

   - Implemented the code generator.
 - **Project 12: Operating System**
   - Designed the basic operating system, including the memory manager, string processing, and input/output handling.
+  - Developed a simple game using the entire hardware and software stack I've built.

 ## Repository Structure